Sebastian1610/Sebastian1610/README.md

 - 👋 Hi, I’m Sebastian
-- 👀 I’m interested in the Finance, Real Estate, and the general relationship of numbers in general.
+- 👀 I’m interested in the Finance, Real Estate, and the interaction/relationship of numbers in general.
 - 🌱 I’m currently learning SQL and R.
 - 💞️ I’m looking to collaborate on projects that will help people.
 - 📫 How to reach me Snayanian7@gmail.com